 Part 3 - Line 4a

 MASONIC CENTER FOR YOUTH AND FAMILIES IS A PLACE WHERE YOUNG PEOPLE WHO STRUGGLE WITH BEHAVIORAL, LEARNING, AND PSYCHOLOGICAL PROBLEMS CAN UNLOCK THEIR FULL POTENTIAL.
-WE HELP YOUNG PEOPLE FIND THEIR VOICES AND THEN THEMSELVES.
-THE MISSION OF THIS PROGRAM IS TO OFFER MENTAL HEALTH SERVICES BY OUR PATIENT'S NEEDS RATHER THAN BY ARTIFICIALLY-IMPOSED LIMITATIONS; AND TO ADD OUR VOICE AND EXPERIENCE TO THE PUBLIC DEBATE ABOUT EFFECTIVE ASSESSMENT AND TREATMENT OF CHILDREN WITH BEHAVIORAL AND MENTAL HEALTH ISSUES.
+THE MISSION OF THIS PROGRAM IS TO OFFER MENTAL HEALTH SERVICES ACCORDING TO OUR PATIENT'S NEEDS; AND TO ADD OUR VOICE AND EXPERIENCE TO THE PUBLIC DEBATE ABOUT EFFECTIVE ASSESSMENT AND TREATMENT OF CHILDREN WITH BEHAVIORAL AND MENTAL HEALTH ISSUES.

 Name (title) | Role | Hours | Compensation |